JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lab.md

 polynomial(af, xf)
 ```

 The result they produce is the "same" numerically, however it differs in the output type.
 Though you have probably not noticed it, there should be a difference in runtime (assuming that you have run it once more after its compilation).
-It is probably a surprise to no one, that one of the function that has been compiled is type unstable.
+It is probably a surprise to no one, that one of the methods that has been compiled is type unstable.
 This can be check with the `@code_warntype` macro:
 ```@repl lab05_polynomial
 using InteractiveUtils #hide
 @code_warntype polynomial(a, x)  # type stable